ansys/pysam-sysml2/doc/source/user_guide/api/write-model.rst

     >>> myFeature.get_value()
     10.5

-The model updates after all values are set to ensure accuracy.
+The model updates after you set all values to ensure accuracy.

 Function ``parse_and_set_value``
 --------------------------------